inkarkat/vim-ShowTrailingWhitespace/README.md

     command! -bar ShowTrailingWhitespaceBufferOn    call ShowTrailingWhitespace#Set(1,0)
     command! -bar ShowTrailingWhitespaceBufferOff   call ShowTrailingWhitespace#Set(0,0)

-To set the local highlighting back to its global value (like :set {option}< does), the following command can be defined:
+To set the local highlighting back to its global value (like :set {option}&lt;
+does), the following command can be defined:

     command! -bar ShowTrailingWhitespaceBufferClear call ShowTrailingWhitespace#Reset()